-- a performance bond relating to a construction or supply contract - a hire purchase agreement or conditional sales agreement for plant, machinery or fixed assets located in Singapore and used for manufacturing, production or other business purposes, or a commercial vehicle - event contracts - tourism related contracts - construction or supply contracts - a lease or license of non-residential commercial immoveable property a contract for a loan facility by a bank or finance company licensed under the Singapore Banking Act or the Singapore Finance Companies Act made available to an enterprise and that is secured against commercial or industrial immovable property in Singapore or plant, machinery or fixed asset located in Singapore used for manufacturing, production or other business purposes.
+- a. a performance bond relating to a construction or supply contract - a hire purchase agreement or conditional sales agreement for plant, machinery or fixed assets located in Singapore and used for manufacturing, production or other business purposes, or a commercial vehicle - c. event contracts - d. tourism related contracts. - e. construction or supply contracts - f. a lease or license of non-residential commercial immoveable property a contract for a loan facility by a bank or finance company licensed under the Singapore Banking Act or the Singapore Finance Companies Act made available to an enterprise and that is secured against commercial or industrial immovable property in Singapore or plant, machinery or fixed asset located in Singapore used for manufacturing, production or other business purposes.